MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/icons.md

 ## Using the right type of icon

 There are many ways to create an icon.
 You can use a symbol font like Segoe MDL2 Assets.
-You could create you own vector-based image.
+You could create your own vector-based image.
 You can even use a bitmap image, although we don't recommend it.
 Here's a summary of the different ways you can add an icon to your app.

 ### Use a predefined icon.
 :::row:::